 How many residents are in the program?UMMC has 22-24 categorical positions for each year, 4 Med-Peds residents per year, 1-2 primary care track residents per year and 1-2 preliminary interns.
-An additional 3-4 neurology interns, 5 radiology interns and 2-3 ophthalmology interns spend much of their intern year with the department for a total of 75-80 residents.
+An additional 3-4 neurology interns, 5 radiology interns and 2-3 ophthalmology interns spend much of their intern year with the department for a total of about 100 residents.

 How available are attending physicians and specialists?Every rotation has a designated attending physician available around-the-clock, either in the hospital or by pager.
 An attending rounds on every inpatient service every day.
 Residents feel very comfortable calling staff as needed.
 All the subspecialties of medicine have attending physicians (and fellows when applicable) on call around-the-clock.